bnfour/ritsu-fuse/readme.md

 ###### Why?
 That's an excellent question!
 I'm torn between "why not" and "no idea" ¯\\\_(ツ)\_/¯

 I had that random silly idea when I was thinking about ways to "improve" another app.
-I since figured out a better way to do that, but this "random symlink lule" thought stuck and I found an article about FUSE -- so here it is, for everyone's enjoyment(?).
+I since figured out a better way to do that, but this "random symlink lule" thought stuck and I later found an article about FUSE -- so here it is, for everyone's enjoyment(?).

 It is also my first time using [System.Commandline](https://learn.microsoft.com/en-us/dotnet/standard/commandline/); I must say it's really cool.
 I always missed [python's argparse](https://docs.python.org/3/library/argparse.html)-like stuff in my favourite framework.